mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `node_set_mock_time`

-Set mock time for the node (for testing purposes only)
+Set mock time for the node.

+The value 0 is equivalent to "Nothing", making the node use real, wall-clock time.
+WARNING: This function is strictly used for testing purposes.
+Using it will obstruct normal node functionality.

 Parameters: